 If you need more space on an existing disc, you can increase its size without having to re-install your server.
-There are three important things to note:

 - At present, you cannot decrease the size of a disc.
 We have purposefully disabled this functionality as it can lead to filesystem corruption and data loss.